1986 New Orleans Saints Season Schedule

 The Mora Era Begins

 Disciplinarian Jim Mora takes over the New Orleans Saints and along with new general manager Jim Finks finally brings a little respect to the Crescent City.
 Mora had coached the Philadelphia Stars to 2 USFL championships and Jim Finks had managed winners in Minnesota and Chicago.
 With standouts from the defunct USFL, Mora and Finks began to put together a team that finally started to show some promise.
 With linebacker Rickey Jackson and defensive end Bruce Clark, the Saints already had a defense in place, so much of the off-season was spent in getting the offense together.
 Jim Dombrowski was drafted in the first round and became an instant starter at offensive tackle.
-Running backs Dalton Hillard of LSU and Reuben Mayes of Washington State were drafted second and third.
+Running backs Dalton Hilliard of LSU and Rueben Mayes of Washington State were drafted second and third.
 Linebacker Pat Swilling and running back Barry Word were also brought on in the 1986 draft.
 Future Hall of Famer Earl Campbell decided to call it quits before the season started.
 Campbell had been brought in a couple of years earlier by Bum Phillips, but couldn’t return to the form that had got him 5 Pro-Bowl appearances.

 The season started slowly, losing 3 of the first 4 games.
 In the win against Green Bay, receiver Eric Martin had 3 catches for 164 yards.
 Against San Francisco, kick returner Mel Gray set a new team record with a 101-yard kick return.
 It was the first kick returned for a score since 1977.